gkowzan/rotsim2d/README.md

 ## Speed up calculations

++ Use explicit formulas for G-factors instead of calculating Wigner coefficients numerically.
 + Transform the problem into n-dimensional array calculations.
 + Parallelize the code.
 Orders of magnitude improvement is needed, this won't be fast enough on its own.
 + Translate the code to C++. *Profile first.*